-After we learned about the Chisholm Trail, I decided it would be fun to learn about some of the local Gun Fighters of the Old West.
+Here in Texas, there are a lot of local legends.
+We are proud of our Texas history, and we have so many historical markers, which led to this history lesson.
+After we learned about the Chisholm Trail, I decided it would be fun to learn about some of the local gunfighters of the Old West.

-We hoofed it over to one of our local Taco Bells that had a nice long article about Sam Bass.
-I’d been eyeing this article for a couple of years now every time we went in, and finally it was the time to talk with them about it.
+We hoofed it over to one of our local Taco Bells with a nice long article about Sam Bass.
+I’d been eyeing this article for a couple of years now every time we went in, and finally, it was the time to talk with them about it.

-A running gun fight ensued with the Ranger becoming injured and the local sherriff, AW Grimes (who also has a street named for him) getting involved and finally fatally shooting the outlaw, but was himself also fatally shot.
+A running gunfight ensued with the Ranger becoming injured and the local sheriff, AW Grimes (who also has a street named for him) getting involved and finally fatally shooting the outlaw, but was himself also fatally shot.

-We found out from the information there both were buried in the same graveyard, so we headed off to find their graves and obtain more information, and find a few more historical markers along the way.
+We found out from the information that both were buried in the same graveyard, so we headed off to find their graves, obtain more information, and find a few more historical markers along the way.
 Batman was intensely interested in the Slave Graveyard also in there, so we added that to our visit.

 Our primary goal accomplished we set out to explore the Slave Cemetery.
 The headstones there were much simpler.
 Often just a piece of limestone that had been carved into, but was mostly worn away.
 Occasionally you found a newer headstone that had been put in place by a more recent person to replace the original.
 It was quite interesting to see.